 The good news is that 5G is planned to be rolled out nationally in Singapore by 2025.
 And if the city makes it successful, Singapore is going to be one of the first countries in the world to do so.

 The COVID-19 pandemic has had a profound impact on the e-commerce landscape in Singapore.
-The pandemic has accelerated the growth of e-commerce in Singapore, with businesses turning to online channels to reach their customers.
-The pandemic has also led to a change in consumer behavior, with more consumers shopping online for essential items.
+It accelerated the growth of e-commerce in Singapore, thus leading to a change in consumer behavior.

 Disclaimer: While BBCIncorp strives to make the information on this website as timely and accurate as possible, the information itself is for reference purposes only.
 You should not substitute the information provided in this article for competent legal advice.
 Feel free to contact BBCIncorp’s customer services for advice on your specific cases.